 China did not need a dramatic embargo announcement to make the market nervous.
 It only needed the trade data.

 Reuters reported on 2026-05-22 that Chinese customs data showed exports to Japan of dysprosium, terbium oxide, and gallium had largely stopped since December 2025, with only limited yttrium shipments still getting through.
-Five days earlier, on 2026-05-20, China's government said export control applications for compliant civilian uses would continue to be reviewed under law.
+Five days earlier, China's government said export control applications for compliant civilian uses would continue to be reviewed under law.
 Put those two signals together and the buyer lesson is clear: the issue is not whether material is theoretically legal.
-The issue is whether it arrives on time, in the right form, for the right factory schedule.
+The issue is whether it arrives on time, in the right form, with the right license path, for the right factory schedule.

 Quick Answer